Ananth170404/Advanced-Momentum-Stock-Model/README.md

 # Advanced Momentum Stock Model

 This project analyzes the momentum of stocks using various technical indicators such as RSI, MACD, ADX, Stochastic Oscillator and so on.
 The model identifies stocks that satisfy specific conditions indicating upward trends and momentum.
+Proven to perform better than the Indian Stock Index for the past 3 years via Backtesting.

 ## Table of Contents